Mobility-Mapper/about-website/README.md

     - Chrome DevTools ...

-    amiresponsive: revealed the cover title covers the head of the person in the image at screen size 320px was ok up to 380
-    also hamburger menu did not fit on same line as logo
+    amiresponsive: revealed the cover title covers the head of the person in the image at screen size 320px was ok up to 380 - added media quire for < 380 to reposition image slightly and make text smaller also hamburger menu did not fit on same line as logo, so removed margin-right from .navbar-brand, and reduced logo size for tiney screens

 ### Manual Testing